seekinginfiniteloop/PlainLicense/docs/licenses/source-available/ELv2.md

 /// details | About this License and Kudos to Elastic
     type: note

-We'd like to commend the folks at Elastic for creating a license that's already clear.
-We've just made it even clearer.
-We appreciate your efforts to make your license terms understandable and accessible to more people.
+**We commend the folks at Elastic** for creating a license that's already clear.
+We've just made it clearer.
+You  worked hard to make your license terms accessible, and we appreciate it.
+Thanks for leading by example.

-While the Elastic License (v2) has not been commonly used by other projects, our research found its terms were somewhat unique.
+While the Elastic License (v2) has not been commonly used by other projects, our research found its terms were somewhat unique, standing between use-limited copyleft style licenses like the Server Side Public License and delayed open source licenses like the Functional Source License.
+Instead, the Elastic License more closely resembles a permissive license with restrictions on competition.
 We've created this Plain Elastic License (v2) to help more people understand and use it.

-We would also point out that the Redis Source Available License (v2) is nearly identical in terms to the Elastic License (v2), but it isn't as well known or plainly written.
+We identified other nearly identical licenses, including the Redis Source Available License (v2).
+They weren't as well known or plainly written.

 ///

 /// tab | reader